inforlife/process/qualification.md

 - It passes an extensive set of automated tests which verify its correctness.
 - It conforms to our coding style.
 - Its design was approved by a team member.
+- All released issues were approved by our QA (or confirmed by the development team) and accepted by the users who requested them
 - [It was successfully packed](https://inforlife.github.io/process/release.html#image-build) with all the dependencies it requires to run properly.

-Soon we will also guarantee [all released issues were approved by our QA or development team and accepted by the users who requested them](https://github.com/inforlife/inforbot/issues/13).

 Thanks to the restrictions we have in place we can reduce the scope of qualification and, to qualify a new deployment, perform the simple checks below.